nllz/IRTF-HRPC/draft-research.md

 Alice wants to communicate with Bob.
 Alice sends data to Bob.
 Corinne intercepts the data sent to Bob.
+Corinne reads (and potentially alters) the message to Bob.
+Bob cannot see the data did not come from Alice but from Corinne.

+When there is proper authentication the scenario would be as follows:

+Alice wants to communicate with Bob.
+Alice sends data to Bob.
+Corinne intercepts the data sent to Bob.
 Corinne reads and alters the message to Bob.
-Bob cannot see the data did not come from Alice but from Corinne.
+Bob can see the data did not come from Alice but from Corinne.
-Corinne intercepts and alters the communication as it is sent between Alice and Bob.
-Corinne knows all.

 Impacts: